menu

 This is a seductive and evocative epic on an intimate scale, which tells the extraordinary story of a geisha girl.
 Summoning up more than twenty years of Japan's most dramatic history, it uncovers a hidden world of eroticism and enchantment, exploitation and degredation.
 From a small fishing village in 1929, the tale moves to the glamorous and decadent heart of Kyoto in the 1930s, where a young peasant girl is sold as servant and apprentice to a renowned geisha house.
 She tells her story many years later from the Waldorf Astoria in New York; it exquisitely evokes another culture, a different time and the details of an extraordinary way of life.
 It conjures up the perfection and the ugliness of life behind rice-paper screens, where young girls learn the arts of the geisha - dancing and singing, how to wind the kimonok, how to walk and pour tea, and how to beguile the most powerful men.

-The Fountains of Silence - Ruta Sepetys
+The Fountains of Silence - Ruta Sepetys (THE BOOKSHOP BOOKCLUB DECEMBER 2024 READ)

 From the #1 New York Times bestselling author of Salt to the Sea and Between Shades of Gray comes a gripping, extraordinary portrait of love, silence, and secrets under a Spanish dictatorship.
 Madrid, 1957.
 Under the fascist dictatorship of General Francisco Franco, Spain is hiding a dark secret.
 Meanwhile, tourists and foreign businessmen flood into Spain under the welcoming promise of sunshine and wine.
 Among them is eighteen-year-old Daniel Matheson, the son of an oil tycoon, who arrives in Madrid with his parents hoping to connect with the country of his mother's birth through the lens of his camera.
 Photography--and fate--introduce him to Ana, whose family's interweaving obstacles reveal the lingering grasp of the Spanish Civil War--as well as chilling definitions of fortune and fear.
 Daniel's photographs leave him with uncomfortable questions amidst shadows of danger.
 He is backed into a corner of difficult decisions to protect those he loves.
 Lives and hearts collide, revealing an incredibly dark side to the sunny Spanish city.
-Master storyteller Ruta Sepetys once again shines light into one of history's darkest corners in this epic, heart-wrenching novel about identity, unforgettable love, repercussions of war, and the hidden violence of silence--inspired by the true postwar struggles of Spain.
+Master storyteller Ruta Sepetys once again shines light into one of history's darkest corners in this epic, heart-wrenching novel about identity, unforgettable love, repercussions of war, and the hidden violence of silence--inspired by the true post-war struggles of Spain.
 Includes vintage media reports, oral history commentary, photos, and more.
+Click here to find out about our BOOKCLUB

 Captain Corelli's Mandolin - Louis de Bernieres (The Bookshop Bookclub April 2023 Read)